darryncampbell/OEMInfo-DeviceIdentifiers-Sample-Xamarin/README.md

 Android 10 limited access to device identifiers for all apps running on the platform regardless of their target API level.
 As explained in the docs for [Android 10 privacy changes](https://developer.android.com/about/versions/10/privacy/changes) this includes the serial number, IMEI and some other identifiable information.

-**Zebra mobile computers running Android 10 are able to access both the serial number and IMEI** however applications need to be **explicitly granted the ability** to do so and use a proprietary API.
+**Zebra mobile computers running Android 10 are able to access both the serial number and IMEI** (at least) but applications need to be **explicitly granted permission to do so**.

-The steps to access are as follows:
+The steps to access device identifiers are as follows:
 1. Grant the application permission to access device identifiers using the [MX access manager](https://techdocs.zebra.com/mx/accessmgr/)
-2. Retrieve the device identifier(s) using the OEMInfo Content Provider.
+2. Retrieve the device identifier(s) using the [OEMInfo](https://techdocs.zebra.com/oeminfo/about/) Content Provider.

 ## 1. Grant the application permission to access device identifiers